Completing Your Income Tax Return

 - gather up all the documents you will need to complete your return (RL slips and information slips, receipts, etc.).

-Refer to the back of your RL slips to find out on which line of the return you must enter the amounts shown on the slips.
-(For RL-slip information in English, see the courtesy translations of the RL slips.)
+Refer to the instructions on your RL slips to find out on which line of the return you must enter the amounts shown on the slips.
+(For information in English, see the courtesy translations of the RL slips.)

 You will not receive the slips you need to complete your income tax return from us—it is up to the issuer of each slip to send it to you.
 The RL-2 slip, for example, is sent by Retraite Québec.

-If you do not have access to your RL slips and information slips or to information regarding your instalment payments or interest we have paid you, you can download some of your tax data using authorized software or view it using our Consulting Tax Data online service.
+If you do not have access to your RL slips and information slips or to information regarding your instalment payments or interest we have paid you, you can use authorized software to download some of your tax data or the online service in My Account for individuals to consult it.

 You can file your income tax return using software authorized for filing the personal income tax return.

-Copies of the “Forms” and “Guide” income tax return booklets are available at most Desjardins caisses.
+Copies of the “Forms” and “Guide” booklets for the income tax return are available at most Desjardins caisses.